Nottingham Corporation Tramways: 1902 – New services to Lenton, St Ann's and Mapperley

 Following a trial run over the Lenton route on 11 September, Major Pringle made an inspection on behalf of the Board of Trade on 26 September and public service commenced on 30 September.
 The service between Nottingham Road and Station Street was withdrawn and the cars ran from Nottingham Road, through the Market Place, and along the new section via Castle Boulevard, Lenton Boulevard and Radford Boulevard to the junction with Hartley Road.
 As both Greyfriar Gate and Canal Street were single line, the outward route to Lenton was via Greyfriar Gate and the inward route via Canal Street and Carrington Street.

 There was a good deal of complaint at the time about the use of centre traction poles in the middle of the road, as they were alleged to be the cause of most of the traffic congestion.

 Further routes were proposed at the September council meeting, including Bath Street, Carlton Road, Manvers Street, Colwick Road and Sneinton Boulevard, but only four routes, London Road, Hartley Road, Market Street and Forest Road, were applied for.
 In anticipation of these proposals being carried out, double junctions were laid at each end of Forest Road.

 The trial run along Wilford Road took place on 31 October.
 The line was inspected by Major Pringle on 7 November, public service commencing the next day.
 Through working was inaugurated to St Ann's Well Road, but on 10 December this practice ceased, both services terminating in the Market Place.

 Parliamentary sanction was obtained for the four short routes applied for, and an immediate start was made on the Market Street and Hartley Road sections.
 The construction of a line on Market Street was intended to remove congestion on Chapel Bar by making it a oneway working, and that on Hartley Road to link up Lenton Boulevard with Alfreton Road.
 The cost of laying the track on Market Street, including the complicated layout at the junction with Long Row, was £6,575, while Hartley Road cost £7,600.

 On 17 November, the Bulwell and Trent Bridge services were joined, short working being introduced between the Market Place and Church Street, Basford, and between the Market Place and Hyson Green.
 It was decided to fit all cars with Tideswell life guards as a result of the success of those fitted earlier in the year.

-The end of the year saw the withdrawal of free passes for members of all the councils committees.
+The end of the year saw the withdrawal of free passes for members of all the council's committees.